DanielPahor/LearnChain/README.md

 # LearnChain

-A blockchain implementation built from scratch.
+A blockchain implementation built from scratch using websockets.

 # Details